The Foremen: History

 Zimmerman originally started the band in 1990, after seeing a Wayfarers album in the bargain bin at a record store.
 He then recruited Doug Whitney and Andy Corwin—a guitarist and bassist, respectively—to join his newly formed band.
 The band released a live album, Sing it Loud, on Metaphor Records, and were signed to Reprise Records after Jim Ed Norman, then head of the Warner Bros.
 Nashville label, heard them at a party.
 Norman was so impressed that he signed the Foremen to a recording contract on Reprise, one of Warner Music's subsidiaries, and went on to produce their debut album.
 It was on Reprise that they released both of their studio albums, Folk Heroes (1995) and What's Left (1996).
 They also released a single from the former album, "Ain't No Liberal", in 1995, which featured an image of Republican politician Phil Gramm on the cover.
 Reprise promoted the single by sending copies of it to presidential candidates in the 1996 US Presidential election, and mocking presidential candidate Pete Wilson in the single's cover art.
 Reprise's then-president, Howie Klein, admitted that their motivation for doing this was to provoke a "counterattack" from one of the politicians they were mocking.
 In February 1996, the band performed a song mocking Oliver North, entitled "Ollie, Ollie, Off Scot Free", on North's own radio show.
 While the band was nervous prior to this performance, North's reaction was not as negative as they had expected.
 He didn't care very much what the song said, only that it was about him, according to Zimmerman.
 North also described the band as a "very weird group" and agreed to pose for a picture with them.
+By 1997, Zimmerman had left the group, being replaced by actor/musician Lance Guest.